 - 17% spend over 16 hours weekly on these low-impact tasks.

-What This Means: To reclaim valuable time, employees should focus on time management strategies and clear boundaries to prioritize meaningful work and maintain work-life balance.
+What this means: To reclaim valuable time, employees should focus on time management strategies and clear boundaries to prioritize meaningful work and maintain work-life balance.

 Abandoned Projects Highlight Organizational Inefficiency